syedwaseemjan/EventsManager/README.md

 # Assignment
-A sample project showing how we can create user registration and events portal in django 4 and Vuejs 3 where signed in users can
+A sample project showing how we can create user registration and events portal in Django 4 and Vuejs 3 where signed in users can
 1. Create new events.
 2. Signup for an upcoming event.
 3. Withdraw from an event.